 Why Every Band Needs a Band Agreement – without question the most important agreement a band/artist can sign is the Band Agreement.
 Read here to find out why.

-The Benefits of Creating Your Own Publishing Company – if you write your own songs and are generating revenue through SOCAN etc., it may be beneficial to create your own publishing company to make the most of this vital revenue stream.
+When Should a Musician Create Their Own Publishing Company? – if you write your own songs and are generating revenue through SOCAN etc., it may be beneficial to create your own publishing company to make the most of this vital revenue stream.
 Read on…

 When Should Musicians Incorporate?
 The Benefits of Incorporation for Musicians – the benefits of incorporating as an artist or band are huge, and you’ll see here, it is not a question of if you should incorporate, but when.